NEWS & EVENTS

 Tuesday Bible Studies

-Our Tuesday gatherings continue to study the Old Testament book of Hebrews.
-We are currently in chapter 20, where Moses receives the Ten Commandments.
+Our Tuesday gatherings continue to study the Old Testament book of Joshua.
 Newcomers are always welcome; just bring your favorite Bible and join us in the classroom in the Welcome Center at 7:00 a.m. (men’s only) or 1:00 p.m. (everyone).

 Stay Active with Tai Chi and Music & Movement